GIMP open source image editor forked to fix 'problematic' name

 Interview Glimpse is a fork of the popular open source image editor, GIMP, created primarily to offer the software under an alternative name.

 GIMP is a longstanding project, first announced in November 1995.
-The name was originally an acronym for eneral Image Manipulation Program but this was changed to GNU Image Manipulation Program.
+The name was originally an acronym for General Image Manipulation Program but this was changed to GNU Image Manipulation Program.

 The new fork springs from a discussion on Gitlab, where the source code is hosted.
 The discussion has been hidden but is available on web archives here.
 A topic titled "Consider renaming GIMP to a less offensive name," opened by developer Christopher Davis, stated: